bcastanho/PSPB2017/README.md

 # PSPB2017
 This repository contains code to reproduce the analyses in Castanho Silva, Bruno.
+2018.
 "The (Non) Impact of the 2015 Paris Terrorist Attacks on Political Attitudes".
 Personality and Social Psychology Bulletin.
+OnlineFirst, https://doi.org/10.1177/0146167217752118.

 The necessary datasets have to be downloaded from their original repositories: